Enhanced active-sterile neutrino polarizability at the intensity frontier: Results

 \subsection{Light mediators and MiniBooNE excess}

-As we saw in \S~\ref{sec:pheno} and Fig.~\ref{fig:atomic_diffangle}, coherent $\nu$IIP scattering in the heavy dimension-7 EFT generically produces very forward-going final state photons.
+As we saw in the previous sections, and shown in Fig.~\ref{fig:atomic_diffxs} and Fig.~\ref{fig:atomic_diffangle}, coherent $\nu$IIP scattering in the heavy dimension-7 EFT generically produces very forward-going final state photons.
 In contrast, the MiniBooNE low energy excess~\cite{MiniBooNE:2018esg,MiniBooNE:2020pnu} is characterized by a somewhat broader distribution in the cosine of the outgoing photon angle with respect to the beam axis, $\cos\theta_\gamma$, rather than being sharply peaked at $\cos\theta_\gamma \simeq 1$.
 Accommodating these excess kinematics therefore requires a different momentum-transfer structure in the scattering amplitude than that of the pure contact interaction.

 A natural way to achieve this is to realize the polarizability operator through the exchange of a light mediator whose mass lies below that of the outgoing sterile state.
 In this case the amplitude acquires a nontrivial propagator factor, schematically $(q^2 - m_\phi^2)^{-1}$, which, in conjunction with the massive sterile state, softens the extreme forward enhancement of the contact limit and redistributes events to larger angles.
 As we show below, this light-mediator realization of the active–sterile polarizability can reproduce both the energy and angular distributions of the MiniBooNE excess while remaining consistent with other experimental constraints.